otvam/pypeec/docs/technical.md

 > This might lead to a very slow convergence of the matrix solver.

 > **Warning**: For large problems, the code might allocate huge amounts of memory.
-> This might crash your operating system.
+> This might crash the program and/or your operating system.

 > **Warning**: Python Pickle files are using to store the mesher and solver results.
 > Pickling data is not secure.